MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 This article describes how to launch the tool used to manage the web and compute nodes.
 These nodes enable you to operationalize your analytics with Machine Learning Server.

-+ In version 9.3, this management tool is called the Administration Command Line Interface (Admin CLI).
++ In **Machine Learning Server 9.3**, this management tool is called the Administration Command Line Interface (Admin CLI).

 + In earlier version, this tool is called the Administration Utility.